 This information is designed to help parents and caregivers understand what to do if they are concerned about some aspect of St Albans School.
 The School encourages open communication and prefers that you come to talk through a problem rather than discuss it in the community.
 It is our job to be fair and to listen to your concerns, but this involves your support as well.
 We hope that these guidelines have been of some use so you feel confident to approach us.

-- If the matter involves the classroom programme or a teacher write a note or phone the teacher concerned with a view to making a time to discuss the concern.
+- If the matter involves the classroom programme or a teacher email or phone the teacher concerned with a view to making a time to discuss the concern.
 The staff member involved may not be able to talk to you when you approach them so it is best to make a time when you are both free.